 The Customer must not assign or novate the Contract without the prior written consent of 3-DM, which it may give or withhold in its absolute discretion.

-Notices, consents and other communications in connection with the Contract must be in writing and hand-delivered or sent by pre-paid post to the other party’s representative identified in the Contract, or by sending it by e-mail to the e-mail address for the recipient which is set out in this document (or the e-mail address last notified by the recipient).
+Notices, consents and other communications in connection with the Contract must be in writing and hand-delivered, or sent by pre-paid post to the other party’s representative identified in the Contract, or by sending it by e-mail to the e-mail address for the recipient which is set out in this document (or the e-mail address last notified by the recipient).
 Notices take effect as follows:

 hand-delivery – at the time the delivery is made;